caravagnalab/tumourevo/docs/usage.md

 ##### 2. Single sample variant calling

-If the variant calling performed independently on each sample, even if coming from the same patient, you can provide the BAM and BAI files from each tumour sample.
+If the variant calling has been performed independently on each sample, even if coming from the same patient, you can provide the alignment files (both bam and cram are accepted) and their indexes from each tumour sample.
 In this way, a classical pileup strategy will be used in order to retrieve the depth for all samples of private mutations, in order to correctly perform the subclonal deconvolution analysis.

-Input file for two patients without joint variant calling, bam files available:
+Input file for two patients without joint variant calling, bam/cram files available:

 ```csv
 dataset,patient,tumour_sample,normal_sample,vcf,tbi,cna_segments,cna_extra,cna_caller,cancer_type,tumour_alignment,tumour_alignment_index